Case Stages after a Personal Injury, Car Accident or Motorcycle Accident

 If your claim is worth less than $50,000, it must proceed through “Mandatory Arbitration“.
 Unlike the arbitration for uninsured or under-insured motorist claims, however, this type of arbitration is not a final judgment in a case.
 The court will appoint a lawyer to serve as the arbitrator, hear all of the evidence and hear all of the motions.
 The court will provide a date for us to appear before the arbitrator.
 When we do so, we will present our evidence and call our witnesses.
 The arbitrator will then issue their decision within 10 days of the arbitration hearing.
 No juries are present for mandatory arbitration.
 If the decision we receive at arbitration is not one that is reasonable, we may then appeal it and request a “Jury Trial” in Superior Court.

 A majority of personal injury cases do not proceed to arbitration or trial, however.
 Many times, cases will reach settlement days before a scheduled trial or arbitration hearing.
-Cantor Crane prepares every case from the start as if it will go to trial or arbitration, even though they likely will not.
+Cantor Injury Lawyers prepares every case from the start as if it will go to trial or arbitration, even though they likely will not.
 If we are headed for arbitration or trial, we will first meet with you to explain the procedure and your expectations at the hearing or trial.
 We will work with you to help you feel as comfortable as you can during the arbitration or trial.
 It is extremely important and necessary that you cooperate with helping us to gather all of the information about your case.

 Insurance companies keep databases documenting the people who have made claims for injuries before.
 If you have ever made a personal injury claim for another accident, work-related injury or have sued someone in the past, the insurance company in your case will know the facts about that past personal injury and how much you received in by way of settlement, arbitration award or jury verdict.

-It is very important for you to tell us about all previous injuries and to be completely honest with your lawyers here at Cantor Crane, so we can better handle your case.
+It is very important for you to tell us about all previous injuries and to be completely honest with your lawyers here at Cantor Injury Lawyers, so we can better handle your case.
 It can be very hard for a lawyer to help when it is demonstrated by the other side that their client has failed to disclose information or has made inconsistent statements.

 Free 30 Minute Consultation with a Lawyer